 In Section 6.2 we show how optimal investor-specific taxes vary according to the policymaker's desired price-rent ratio target.
-To do so, we conduct the following procedures:
+We calibrate according to the following steps:

-- 1. We compute the common and investor-specific variance-covariance terms, $\widehat{\Omega}$ and $\widehat{\Omega}i$ used in the regression in (2.19), and which capture investors' hedging needs.
+1. We compute the common and investor-specific variance-covariance terms, Ω and Ω_i used in the regression in (2.19), and which capture investors' hedging needs.
 We use average housing prices and annual rental income to compute the covariance term $Cov(P_2, r_2)$ in (2.9).
-For the investor-specific covariance terms $Cov(Y{i,2}, P_2)$ and $Cov(Y{i,2}, r_2)$ in (2.8), we use each taxpayer's pre-tax annual taxable income as a proxy for the stochastic endowment $Y{i,2}$ .
+For the investor-specific covariance terms $Cov(Y{i,2}, P_2)$ and $Cov(Y{i,2}, r_2)$ in (2.8), we use each taxpayer's pre-tax annual taxable income as a proxy for the stochastic endowment $Y{i,2}$.
 For this exercise, we restrict to years 2006 - 2013.
-We exclude the post-2014 period to avoid a reform which imposed loan-to-value (LTV) limits for high-end investment properties in certain regions. - 2.
-We compute the vector of actual tax rates faced by each investor in Taiwan before the transfer tax hike.
+We exclude the post-2014 period to avoid a reform which imposed loan-to-value (LTV) limits for high-end investment properties in certain regions.

+- 2. We compute the vector of actual tax rates faced by each investor in Taiwan before the transfer tax hike.
 We describe the full set of housing tax schedules in Appendix B. - 3.
-We estimate the model-implied regression in equation (2.19), using the average market-wide price $P_t$ in a given year, and the investor-specific tax rate $\tau_i$ calculated in the previous step. $P_t \cdot \tau_i$ yields a measure of investors' potential exposure to subsequent changes in the tax regime.
-From this regression we recover the individual fixed effects $\hat{\alpha}i$ , which capture individuals' beliefs and risk preferences.

-- 4. Using the estimated investor fixed effects, we rearrange equation (2.21) to estimate the market-clearing price under the optimal tax regime, $\hat{P}$ .
-We set $\Upsilon$ to be the sum of mean observed prices and rents, or $\Upsilon \equiv \mu_p^p + \mu_p^r$ .
-Setting the free parameter $\Upsilon$ equal to the expected payoff from the planner's perspective is consistent with a production economy in which investors own the developers who supply housing units to the market. - 5.
-Next, we plug $\widehat{P}, \widehat{A}i, \widehat{\Omega}, \widehat{\Omega}i$ into (2.20) to retrieve counterfactual housing demand $X_i(\tau_i^)$ under the optimal tax rates $\tau_i^$ for each individual investor i. - 6.
-We then sort taxpayers into the four investor types from equation (2.16) based on their housing positions $X_i(\tau_i^) - X{i,0}$ , where we take $X{i,0}$ to be investors' initial housing endowment within our sample period.
-To recap, the investor groups are renter-sellers (RS), landlord-sellers (LS), renter-buyers (RB), and landlord-buyers (LB).
-We use RS as the reference category, since such investors are rarely subject to taxation. - 7.
-Finally, we run the group-by-group regression (6.1) to recover a vector of group-specific beliefs $\hat{\alpha}q$ and plug these into (2.18) to obtain optimal tax rates for each group.
+We estimate the model-implied regression in equation (2.19), using the average market-wide price P_t in a given year, and the investor-specific tax rate τ_i calculated in the previous step. $P_t \cdot \tau_i$ yields a measure of investors' potential exposure to subsequent changes in the tax regime.
+From this regression we recover the individual fixed effects $\hat{\alpha}i$, which capture individuals' beliefs and risk preferences. - 4.
+Using the estimated investor fixed effects, we rearrange equation (2.21) to estimate the market-clearing price under the optimal tax regime, \hat{P} .
+We set Υ to be the sum of mean observed prices and rents, or $\Upsilon \equiv \mu_p^p + \mu_p^r$.
+Setting the free parameter Υ equal to the expected payoff from the planner's perspective is consistent with a production economy in which investors own the developers who supply housing units to the market. - 5.
+Next, we plug $\widehat{P}, \widehat{A}i, \widehat{\Omega}, \widehat{\Omega}i$ into (2.20) to retrieve counterfactual housing demand $X_i(\tau_i^)$ under the optimal tax rates τ_i^ for each individual investor i. - 6.
+We then sort taxpayers into the four investor types from equation (2.16) based on their housing positions $X_i(\tau_i^) - X{i,0}$, where we take $X{i,0}$ to be investors' initial housing endowment within our sample period.
+We use the renter-sellers (RS) as the reference category, since such investors are never subjected to transfer taxes. - 7.
+Finally, we run the group-by-group regression (6.1) to recover a vector of group-specific beliefs $\hat{\alpha}g$ and plug these into (2.18) to obtain optimal tax rates for each group.

-Supplementing the counterfactual results presented in Figure 8 and Figure 9, we show how welfare losses/gains vary across a continuous array of price-rent ratio policy targets in Figure A.1.
+Supplementing the counterfactual results presented in Figure 7 and Figure 8, we show how welfare losses/gains vary across a continuous array of price-rent ratio policy targets in Figure A.1.
 We use the aforementioned steps to estimate equation (2.22) for each investor type g.
-This exercise compares welfare for each group under the optimal tax regime $\tau_g^$ to that under the actual (post-reform) tax regime $\tau_g$ .
+This exercise compares welfare for each group under the optimal tax regime τ_g^ to that under the actual (post-reform) tax regime τ_g .
 For all groups, welfare improvements non-monotonically decline with the price-rent ratio target.
 Marginal renters always gain from moving to the optimal regime, while incumbent homeowners always lose.
 However, these movements in the welfare gains/losses are quantitatively trivial; moving from a price-rent ratio target of 1 to 50 increases the aggregate welfare loss by 8.41 × 10-6 p.p.